Is In-Context Learning Learning?: Detailed Results

 \subsection{Ablation: Compliance Versus Learning}

 The distinction between compliance with the prompt (returning a parseable output) versus learning the task (returning a correct label) requires further scrutiny.

 This is because, in the extreme case, a dataset could be, for example, 99.9\% parsing errors and one lucky guess, thus leading to inaccurate assessments of performance.
 Hence, we separated parsing errors from mislabelled instances, and re-calculated the averages and slopes. \textbf{Factoring out parsing errors increased the \underline{perceived} performance of an LLM}, usually understating or overstating magnitudes.
 This is because it becomes harder for an LLM to have accuracies below 45\% (\tabref{distroshifts}, left), and average shot and $\delta$ slopes are smoothed out (4.7$\pm$3.1 and -0.4$\pm$0.2 average, respectively) when compared to compliance and learning (r.
 5.4$\pm$3.1, -0.5$\pm$0.3), thus making--for example--CoT's sensitivity to OOD hard to spot (\figref{ablationavgs}).
+In turn, this suggests that works should disclose the parsing strategies to avoid misleading results.